tm4gic/Capstone_STCK_sentiment/README.md

 Tesla remains one of retail traders favorites (currently sits as the second most traded stock on Robinhood, a favorite trading platform for retail traders.)
 Because of the gap of information between large institutional traders and the retail traders.
 I have formed a hypothesis that the average retail trader would be more likely to react to both positive and negative sentiments regarding the stock itself.

 To try and prove this, this project attemps to use NLP's Sentiment analysis tools to solve a classification problem.
-Given an article released about Tesla, my classifier model will attempt to predict wether the sotck would close up or below the open price for that day.
+Given an article released about Tesla, my classifier model will attempt to predict wether the stock would close up or below the open price for that day.

 ## Data